Fa\`a di Bruno Hopf algebras: The Faà di Bruno formula

-Fa\`a di Bruno (Hopf, bi)algebras appear in several branches of mathematics and physics, and may be introduced in several ways.
-Here we start from exponential power series like
+Faà di~Bruno (Hopf, bi)algebras appear in several branches of mathematics and physics, and may be introduced in several ways.
+Here we start from the group~$G$ of formal exponential power series like

 with $f_1 > 0$.
-In view of Borel's theorem, one may regard them as local representatives of orientation-preserving diffeomorphisms of~$\R$ leaving $0$ fixed.
-On the group $G$ of these diffeomorphisms we consider the coordinate functions
+(In view of Borel's lemma, one may regard them as local representatives of orientation-preserving diffeomorphisms of~$\bR$ leaving $0$~fixed.
+The question of analyticity is considered below.)